Vanshika2807/Mern-Project/README.md

 # StudyNotion
 StudyNotion is a fully functional ed-tech learning platform that enables users to create, consume, and rate educational content.
-The platform is built using the MERN stack , which includes ReactJS, NodeJS, MongoDB, and ExpressJS.
 ## StudyNotion aims to provide:
 •	A seamless and interactive learning experience for students, making education more accessible and engaging.
 •	A platform for instructors to showcase their expertise and connect with learners across the globe.